-This is an 18.6 miles long trail, with an elevation gain of 120m, neighboring West Cook, Minnesota.
-The trail features beautiful lake sceneries, and it’s most popular for hiking.
+This is an 18.6 mile long trail, with an elevation gain of 120m, neighboring West Cook, Minnesota.
+The trail features beautiful lake scenery, and it’s most popular for hiking.

 This trail gives hikers an unmatched experience, with a serene natural environment of the northern backwoods and stunning views of Lake Superior.
 It will take you all the way to Silver Bay, from County Road 6.